dobbelina/yt-dlp-multiconfig/README.md

 Shortcut=p
 Debug=off
 ```
+For more thorough info add `--verbose` to the config file/s
 The `-P` switch in the config files sets the download location for the videos/subtitles etc

 Download here: [yt-dlp-multiconfig-v1.0.zip](https://github.com/dobbelina/yt-dlp-multiconfig/releases/download/v1.0-Windows/yt-dlp-multiconfig-v1.0.zip)